nocyphr/CodeGuardian/README.md

 ## unittests
 1. run pytest `pytest`
-2. for test-coverage run `pytest --cov`
+2. for test-coverage run `pytest --cov --cov-report term-missing`

 ## Criteria to check for
 - Keep All Entities Small